I must say I stumbled upon Pikler Triangle by accident, but I was hooked immediately. It’s a climbing frame for small children – kids love it!

 What Is a Pikler Triangle?

 The Pikler Triangle was developed by Hungarian pediatrician Dr. Emmi Pikler over 100 years ago.
 She believed kids should explore the pikler triangle on their own terms.
-If they can climb it, they should be able to so freely.
+If they can climb it, they should be able to do so freely.

 The point of the triangle is that it doesn’t need to be adjusted as your child grows because it works as the foundation on which they reach developmental milestones.

 For example, babies can first play underneath it.
-Once their ready they can use it to pull themselves up, then proceed to climb the structure.
+Once they’re ready they can use it to pull themselves up, then proceed to climb the structure.
 They can use their imagination and learn new skills.

 Where to Buy Pikler Triangle?